iterate/pyfinn/README.md

+# Disclamer
+This is a modification of [this project](https://github.com/nikolaik/pyfinn).
+I added support for extracting the geolocation of appartments.
+Also added support for running on iterapp.
+Still not supported: Redis store in iterapp.

+---

 🏠 Fetch real estate listing from finn.no and make available as JSON response.

 Requests to finn.no uses a randomized user agent.
 The response data is cached (with redis).